-If you’re a parent, you probably already know that head lice are very small, about the size of a sesame seed, parasitic insects that feed off blood under the scalp.
-They can’t jump or fly, but they can still spread from one of your kids to another by crawling if they make head-to-head contact such as when playing sports or putting their heads together to pose for a selfie.
+If you’re a parent, you probably already know that head lice are tiny, about the size of a sesame seed, parasitic insects that feed off blood under the scalp.
+They can’t jump or fly, but they can still spread from one of your kids to another by crawling if they make head-to-head contact, such as playing sports or putting their heads together to pose for a selfie.
 Because they can spread, you want to treat the problem quickly.

 Why You Should Avoid Conventional Lice Treatment

 This leaves the natural treatment route for the do-it-yourself inclined individual.
-This can still be tricky and comes with no guarantees but at least you don’t have to worry about allergic or other reactions to toxic ingredients.
+This can still be tricky and comes with no guarantees, but you don’t have to worry about allergic or other reactions to toxic ingredients.

 A Natural Head Lice Treatment Approach

-A hair dryer can be used for the application of heat step.
+A hairdryer can be used for the application of the heating step.
 You’ll want to use it for about 20 minutes total on medium heat.
-There are nit combs available for purchase for step two above as well as how-to videos online showing proper technique for using it to reduce the chances of missing nits.
+There are nit combs available for purchase for step two above and how-to videos online showing proper technique for using it to reduce the chances of missing nits.
 Coconut or olive oil can be used for the last step above to suffocate the lice.
 Of course, this step only kills the lice and not nits, so you’ll want to repeat it a couple of times with one-week spacing to kill any recently hatched nits before they can lay new eggs.
-Also, lice can hold their breath for hours, so you’ll need to put a shower cap on any children you’re treating, and let them sleep with it on overnight.
+Also, lice can hold their breath for hours, so you’ll need to put a shower cap on any children you’re treating and let them sleep with it on overnight.

 When You’d Rather Not Deal With Head Lice Yourself

 You’ll be pleased to know that going natural doesn’t mean having to go it alone.
-If you want this problem professionally handled quickly and at a price you can afford, you’ll want to bring any infested family members to Lice Lifters of Mercer County.
-Our certified, compassionate lice technicians in Hamilton NJ can treat all of your infested loved ones at the same time, and using our 100 percent safe, all-natural and non-toxic products, we’ll get them lice free in a single visit.
+If you want this problem professionally handled quickly and at a price, you can afford, you’ll want to bring any infested family members to Lice Lifters of Mercer County.
+Our certified, compassionate lice technicians in Hamilton, NJ, can treat all of your infested loved ones at the same time and using our 100% safe, all-natural.
+Non-toxic products, we’ll get them lice free in a single visit.